jsbots/AutoFish/README.md

 For more detailed review you can watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.12](https://youtu.be/A3W8UuVIZTo)

-This is commonly referred to as a "pixel bot."
-It operates without modifying the game's memory or utilizing vision libraries like OpenCV.
-Instead, it employs a simpler approach: it analyzes the game window for concentrated red colors and monitors that area for any changes.
-As the bobber moves and gently sways, the bot follows its motion.
-However, when the bobber suddenly jerks, the bot clicks on it and catches the fish.

 ## Disclaimer :warning:

-**This project was developed for educational purposes, aiming to explore the feasibility of creating a functional gaming bot using web-development technologies only.
-The software provided should never be used with real-life applications, games and servers outside private "sandbox".**
+**This small project was developed for educational purposes ONLY, aiming to explore the feasibility of creating a functional gaming bot using web-development technologies.**

+**The software provided should NEVER be used with real-life applications, games, servers etc.**

-You assume full responsibility for any outcomes that may arise from using this software.
-It's essential to acknowledge that this software is not designed to be "undetectable" in any way, nor was it ever intended for such purposes as stated above.
-As a result, **no guarantees or assurances can be made regarding the functionality or outcomes of the bot**.
+**This software is not designed to be "undetectable" in any way, nor was it ever intended for such purposes.
+All randomness functionality is added for educational purposes only.**

+**No guarantees or assurances can be made regarding the functionality or outcomes of the bot, you assume full responsibility for any outcomes that may arise from using this software.**.

 ## Guide :blue_book: